Fairplex: Location

 It is located at 1101 W. McKinley Ave., Pomona, California, approximately 30 mi east of downtown Los Angeles.

 Transportation

 The facility features a Metrolink platform on the north side of the property, where San Bernardino Line trains provide passenger services on fair days.

 Los Angeles County operates a free Park and Ride facility for commuters adjacent to the grounds at 1810 Gillette Road with 553 spaces available.
 Weekday connections to/from downtown Los Angeles are available via the Foothill Transit route 699 bus.
-The Foothill Transit route 197 bus connects the facility to the Montclair Station and the Pomona Station.
+The Foothill Transit route 197 bus connects the facility to the Montclair Transcenter and Pomona–Downtown station.

+The Los Angeles Metro Rail La Verne/Fairplex station on the Foothill Extension services the Fairplex.
+The station opened on September 19, 2025.
+The project will include a pedestrian overpass connecting the Metro Rail station with both the Metrolink station and the Fairplex.